PUBLIC WORKS

 OBSTRUCTIONS THAT OVERHANG THE ROAD

 Please be aware that as property owners in York Township, you are responsible to keep your property clear from any obstructions that overhang the edge of the road.
-Examples include but are not limited to tree limbs, shrubbery, hedges, grassy areas, mailboxes, fencing, etc.
+Examples include, but are not limited to, tree limbs, shrubbery, hedges, grassy areas, mailboxes, fencing, etc.

 Many activities occur close to the curb with large vehicles that can be impacted when these obstructions exist.
 Examples include snow and ice removal, street sweeping, street paving, trash collection, school bus travel, etc.